brianwifaneye/NIST-CSF/README.md

 The 3rd sheet has demo-data, which can be replaced with actual data from an organization.

 ## 2017 robust version
-The 2017 version has a few additional sheets, including a CMMI reference sheet.
+The 2017 version has:
+ - a CMMI reference sheet
+ - Main sheet has collapsible sections for ease of display and management
+ - The CSF sub-categories are listed, expanding the Information Security Catalog to address each sub control
+ - The maturity functions are auto-calculated based on 4 areas: Process, Policy, Documentation, and Automation

 ## Key components of these tools:
  - Track the CSF controls individually